ccqpein/ccQ-Emacs-d/README.md

 ## About custom setting

 The custom setting configure at the bottle of `init.el`.
-Focus on `jdee-jdk-registry`, you should change jdk path to your java home dir.
+Focus on `jdee-jdk-registry`, you should change jdk path to your java home dir, or use `/Library/Java/Home` symbolic link instead of true jdk path.

 ## About Plugins